Chronic Disease Management Tariffs (CDM)

-Chronic Disease Management tariffs remunerate general practice physicians who provided the majority of a patient’s ongoing comprehensive care in relation to the active management of specific chronic disease(s) during the preceding 12 months.
+Chronic Disease Management tariffs remunerate general practice physicians who provide most of a patient’s ongoing comprehensive care concerning the active management of specific chronic disease(s) during the preceding 12 months.
 Specifically, these tariffs and chronic diseases are as follows:

-This article will provide you with answers to two important questions:
+This article will provide you with answers to two critical questions:

 - When am I eligible to bill these tariffs?

 When am I eligible to claim a CDM Tariff?

 To bill a CDM tariff, a physician must meet all eligibility requirements stipulated in the tariff.
 More specifically, a physician must:

 - provide the majority of the patient’s ongoing comprehensive care concerning the active management of the specific chronic disease(s) diagnosed, this means that only one physician may bill for this patient in each 12 month period.

 - have provided ongoing comprehensive care during the preceding 12 months, billing for care and management provided in the previous 12 month period, with each tariff claimed once in any 12 month period.

 - provide ongoing coordination with other allied health care providers respecting the management of the patient’s condition and patient care plan as appropriate;

 - provide ongoing communication with the patient, monitoring of the patient’s condition and patient care plan as appropriate; and